openframeworks/ofSite/_docs/application/ofBaseApp.markdown

 _description: _

-This function gets called repeatedly, each frame.
-It gets just before draw, so it is an ideal place to do any updating of variables, checking files or peripherals, or any other preparation for drawing.
+This function gets called repeatedly.
+It gets just before draw, so it is an ideal place to do any updating of variables.
+For example, imagine you have a varibale already defined in your testApp.h called "xpos"

 $$code(lang=c++)